Jiaqi093/01-MovieRecordsWebpage-Group-Django-Python-2022/README.md

 # Capstone-Project

+This project is mainly designed for users to record their favourite movie reviews.
+Their are three types of privacy for selection: private, friends only or public.
+Users can rate, put comments, add picture, add title and add author for each movie record, and we might add a new functionality "make friends" in the future.

+# To run the program:

-#first in Capstone-Project run
+# first in Capstone-Project run

     pip install -r requirements.txt

     python3 manage.py runserver

-#if unable to make the server run do so try the following
+# if unable to make the server run do so try the following

     python3 manage.py makemigrations Capstone_Project2